 SQProxy is a lightweight COM object included in SQProxy.EXE (which means, of course, that you need to distribute and register that EXE if you want to use this object on your users' systems).
 It acts as a manager for the Stonefield Query application so it can be started and kept in memory, without displaying any user interface, meaning the startup tasks are only performed once rather than on every report run.

 SQProxy has a single method: LoadProject.
 After instantiating the SQProxy object, call its LoadProject method to load the specified project.
 This method accepts four parameters: the path for the project files, the user name, the password, and the name of the data source to query against.
-The last parameter is optional; if you don't pass it, the data source used last time Stonefield Query was run is used.
+The last three parameters are optional.
+Don't pass the user name and password if you want the user to be able to open the Stonefield Query application at the same time as using SQProxy in your application.
+If you don't pass the data source name, the data source used last time Stonefield Query was run is used.
 Once you've called LoadProject, you can reference its SQApplication member, which is an instance of the Stonefield Query Application object, giving you full access to all of its members.

-In addition to SQApplication, SQProxy has three other properties:
+In addition to SQApplication, SQProxy has several other properties:

-Here's an example that instantiates SQProxy, loads the Northwind project as the ADMIN user, and runs the Customers and History reports to a couple of PDF files:
+Here's an example that instantiates SQProxy, loads the Northwind project, and runs the Customers and History reports to a couple of PDF files:

 loQuery = createobject('SQProxy.SQProxy')